staydecent/staydecent.ca/src/entries/code/2011-06-12-responsive-web-design/content.md

-<p class="big">The implementation and advocacy of responsive web
-design is increasing, and possibly fully manifested in the web design community.
-Are you taking part?</p>
+The implementation and advocacy of responsive web design is increasing, and possibly fully manifested in the web design community.
+Are you taking part?

 ### What Is Responsive Design?